MegaStrimp/Tales-from-Star-Dream-Spring-Breeze-Vault/Pages/TfSD SB - Enemies - Gordo.md

 #### Zig Zag
 The enemy follows a zig zag path based on it's movement.
 #### Door
 The enemy flies up and down for half a tile without friction.
-Deals six bars of damage.
+Deals equal damage to the player's max health.